- ABOUT US

-Developed in collaboration with the Hampstead Garden Suburb Trust and other conservation bodies, the Brooking range of windows takes its name from The Brooking National Collection of historic windows and doors whose Founder, Charles Brooking, is an internationally renowned collector and conservationist.
+Developed in collaboration with the Hampstead Garden Suburb Trust and other conservation bodies, the Brooking range of windows takes its name from the Founder of The Brooking National Collection, Charles Brooking, an internationally renowned collector, conservationist and architectural historian with whom the Clement Windows Group has had a long association.
+The Brooking National Collection is a broad collection of period British windows, doors and other associated historic detailing.

 Providing a traditional appearance, these windows are specifically for use in very sensitive fenestration projects.

 Made to suit your individual requirements Brooking windows are generally manufactured in accordance with BS 6510:2010 specifications for hot rolled steel windows.
-The mild steel sections used for Clement window and door frames are precision rolled in Switzerland using only recycled steel to suit Clement’s unique profiles and tolerances.
+The mild steel sections used for Clement window and door frames are precision rolled in Switzerland using recycled steel to suit Clement’s unique profiles and tolerances.
 All frames and ancillary profiles are hot dip galvanised to BS EN ISO 1461 and available with a factory applied polyester powder coating, well exceeding the minimum paint thickness called for by BS EN ISO 13438.

 Frames are manufactured from hot rolled mild steel profiles with corner joints mitred, welded and dressed square and flat.
 Small panes can be formed with T glazing bars whose ends are tenon riveted and/or welded to the frame and cross joints are interlocked and welded with rigid joints.
 Composite windows can be assembled by connecting windows horizontally and/or vertically with mullions and/or transoms of hot rolled slim steel profiles.
 Box sections are available as tubes or as box mullions which can be either hot rolled or manufactured from sheet steel.
 Pressed metal cills are available in a choice of profiles.
 Trickle vents can be fitted in accordance with Part F of the Building Regulations.